VeraSafe Services Privacy Notice

 • responding to your requests or questions;

-• complying with our legal obligations in our role as a data protection officer, a representative in the EU or UK, or an IRM; and
+• complying with our legal obligations, such as in our role as a data protection officer, a data protection representative, or an IRM; and

 9. Personal Data Retention

-When we act as a data controller, we only retain Personal Data for as long as necessary to fulfill the purposes of processing or as long as required by applicable law, whichever is longer.
+When we act as a data controller, we will retain your Personal Data for as long as is necessary to fulfill the purpose for which it was collected, or any other permitted purpose, and to comply with our legal obligations.
+Such retention will continue for no longer than permitted by applicable law.

-When we act as a data processor, we retain Personal Data for as long as instructed by the respective client (who typically acts as a data controller).
-We delete the Personal Data submitted to us within six months of the end of our service agreement with the client unless applicable laws require otherwise.
+When we act as a data processor, we will retain your Personal Data for as long as instructed by the relevant client (who will typically act as a data controller).

 10. Sharing Personal Data with Third Parties

-Some of these third parties may be located outside of the European Union, the European Economic Area (EEA), or Switzerland.
-However, before transferring your Personal Data to these third parties, we will require the third party to maintain at least the same level of privacy and security for your Personal Data that we do.
-We remain liable for the protection of your Personal Data within the scope of our DPF certifications that we transfer to third parties, except to the extent that we are not responsible for the event that leads to any unauthorized or improper processing.
+We remain liable for the protection of your Personal Data that we transfer to third parties, except to the extent that we are not responsible for the event that leads to any unauthorized or improper processing of your Personal Data.

 11. Other Disclosures of Your Personal Data

-We may disclose your Personal Data to the extent required by law or if we have a good-faith belief that we need to disclose it in order to comply with official investigations or legal proceedings (whether initiated by government or law enforcement officials or private parties, including to meet national security or law enforcement requirements).
+We may disclose your Personal Data to the extent required by law or if we have a good-faith belief that we need to disclose it in order to comply with official investigations or legal proceedings.
 We may also disclose your Personal Data if we sell or transfer all or some of our company’s business interests, assets, or both, or in connection with a corporate restructuring.
-Finally, we may disclose your Personal Data to our subsidiaries or affiliates, but only if necessary for business purposes, as described in the section above.
+Finally, we may disclose your Personal Data to our affiliates if necessary for business purposes.

 12. Cookies